|

 |||

 Bay Lake Tower is the first DVC resort at a Monorail Resort and the first DVC resort with views of the Magic Kingdom.
-Ive never stayed there, but I visited the model.
-Surprisingly, the model is on the ground floor.
-Overall, Im very impressed with the villas at Bay Lake Tower.
+I’ve never stayed there, but I visited the model in 2009.
+Surprisingly, the model was on the ground floor.
+Overall, I’m very impressed with the villas at Bay Lake Tower.
 The interiors are sleek and contemporary, yet comfortable.
-However, the designers made one very puzzling layout decision.
-The second bedroom of the 2-bedroom villa (the studio portion) has an odd little alcove with the bathroom vanity directly facing the kitchenette across a narrow space.
-I realize that vanities are sometimes outside the toilet/shower room.
-But to have guests entering the kitchenette with unwashed hands after using the toilet, or applying deodorant there, or blow-drying their hair there, or taking care of other personal hygiene right in the food preparation area is downright disgusting.
-I have no idea how this design was ever approved, considering how careful Disney is to build mock-ups of everything before proceeding.
-Enough of this rant!
-This is supposed to be an article about views.
-So lets look at the kind of view that makes DVC owners want to pay premium points. |
+Now let’s look at the kind of view that makes DVC owners want to pay premium points. |

 ||||

-Bay Lake Tower at Disneys Contemporary Resort |
+Bay Lake Tower at Disney’s Contemporary Resort |

 ||||